The Urban Curriculum

 This course introduces the basic physics governing the climate of planets, the Earth in particular but with some consideration of other planets.
 Topics include atmospheric thermodynamics of wet and dry atmospheres, the hydrological cycle, blackbody radiation, molecular absorption in the atmosphere, the basic principles of radiation balance, and diurnal and seasonal cycles.
 Students solve problems of increasing complexity, moving from pencil-and-paper problems to programming exercises, to determine surface and atmospheric temperatures and how they evolve.
 An introduction to scientific programming is provided, but the fluid dynamics of planetary flows is not covered.
 This course is part of the College Course Cluster program: Climate Change, Culture and Society.

-Earth system science should now explicitly include human activities, since humans both affect many major biogeochemical cycles on Earth, and human societies are dependent on those cycles.
-One third of the Earth’s surface is now used for production of food for humans, and waste product of human energy use affects the Earth’s radiative balance.
+Human activities now have global-scale impact on the Earth, affecting many major biogeochemical cycles.
+One third of the Earth’s surface is now used for production of food for humans, and CO2, the waste product of human energy use, now substantially affects the Earth’s radiative balance.
 This course provides a framework for understanding humanity as a component of Earth system science.
-The course covers the Earth’s energy flows and water and carbon cycles, their interactions, and the role that humans play in modifying them.
-Both agriculture and energy technologies can be seen as appropriation of natural energy flows, and we cover the history over which humans have become a global force.
+The course covers the Earth’s energy flows and cycles of water, carbon, and nitrogen; their interactions; and the role that humans now play in modifying them.
+Both agriculture and energy technologies can be seen as appropriation of natural energy flows, and we cover the history over which human appropriations have become globally significant.
 The course merges geophysical and biological sciences and engineering, and includes lab sessions and field trips to agriculture, water management, and energy facilities to promote intuition.
 One year of university-level science is recommended.

 MACS 30150: Perspectives on Computational Modeling for Economics